Mitochondrial biogenesis: Background

 The ability for a mitochondrion to self-replicate is rooted in its evolutionary history.
 It is commonly thought that mitochondria descend from cells that formed endosymbiotic relationships with α-protobacteria; they have their own genome for replication.
 However, recent evidence suggests that mitochondria may have evolved without symbiosis.
 The mitochondrion is a key regulator of the metabolic activity of the cell, and is also an important organelle in both production and degradation of free radicals.
 It is postulated that higher mitochondrial copy number (or higher mitochondrial mass) is protective for the cell.

 Mitochondria are produced from the transcription and translation of genes both in the nuclear genome and in the mitochondrial genome.
-The majority of mitochondrial protein comes from the nuclear genome, while the mitochondrial genome encodes parts of the electron transport chain along with mitochondrial rRNA and tRNA.
-Mitochondrial biogenesis increases metabolic enzymes for glycolysis, oxidative phosphorylation and ultimately a greater mitochondrial metabolic capacity.
-However, depending on the energy substrates available and the redox state of the cell, the cell may increase or decrease the number and size of mitochondria.
+The majority of mitochondrial proteins come from the nuclear genome, while the mitochondrial genome encodes parts of the electron transport chain along with mitochondrial rRNA and tRNA.
+Mitochondrial biogenesis increases metabolic enzymes for glycolysis, oxidative phosphorylation, and ultimately a greater mitochondrial metabolic capacity.
+However, depending on the available energy substrates and the cell's redox state, the number and size of mitochondria may increase or decrease.
 Critically, mitochondrial numbers and morphology vary according to cell type and context-specific demand, whereby the balance between mitochondrial fusion/fission regulates mitochondrial distribution, morphology, and function.